Rules and Policies

 - Teams will be comprised of 12 individuals.
 Don’t have enough people for a full team or are someone looking to join a team?
 Check out our team match search form!
 You do not need to all be from the same college to field a team, and many dancers who were together for a team match are still in touch with each other after the event!

 - Two dances in each team match are restricted to bronze dancers only.
-These will be finalized closer to the event.
+These will be the multi-style dances (Smooth/Standard Waltz and Rhythm/Latin Cha Cha).
 The best teams in a style must be able to demonstrate not only their ceiling, but their ability to train future generations of dancers.

 - For purposes of determining syllabus, the team matches are considered open.
 Bronze dancers are welcome to go crazy and cut loose.
 Lifts are not allowed at any level.